 - Warranty: Lifetime in a home gym; 1 year in a commercial gym

 When it comes to rubber dumbbells, many are made in the same factory and simply rebranded with different company logos.
-I’ve owned several of these REP DBs for a couple of years, and they’re the best of this style that I’ve tried.
+I’ve owned these dumbbells since 2019, and they’re the best of this style that I’ve tried.
 I’m not saying they’re totally unique, but they have one distinguishing quality.

 Unlike most rubber hex DBs that have contoured, partially knurled grips, the REP version has straight handles that are knurled from end to end.
 This gives them a more authentic, barbell-like feel that I prefer.
 Some users like the contoured grips.
 If that’s you, I would suggest looking at the REP Ergo Hex Dumbbells.

-These DBs have steel heads coated in a thick rubber to provide extra durability to the dumbbell and your floor.
+These DBs have steel heads coated in a thick rubber to provide extra durability and floor protection.
 They’re friction welded, much like a barbell sleeve, so dropping them is perfectly acceptable.
 They have a lifetime warranty for home gym use, which should provide additional peace of mind.

 I found that the REP Rubber Hexes had a fairly minimal amount of odor – not completely odorless, but less than several other versions I’ve tried.
-They did, however, come with a heavy layer of oil, which is relatively common.
+However, they did come with a heavy layer of oil, which is common.
 I used a rag to wipe them off and applied silicone spray where needed.
 After doing this, the smell was virtually non-existent.

-The biggest downside to these dumbbells, and rubber hex DBs in general, is that they can be quite long.
-This is especially true when handling heavier increments.
+The biggest downside to these dumbbells, and rubber hex DBs in general, is that they’re longer.
+This is especially true with heavier increments.
 Compared to a more compact dumbbell, rubber hexes will limit some range of motion.
-I have a full breakdown of the three dumbbell styles that REP offers below.

-- Straight knurled handles provide a barbell-like feel
+- Straight knurled handles feel like a barbell

 - Many options ranging from 2.5lb to 125lb